aokealy/blog-pokemon/README.md

 - Pep8
 - Used PEP8 to follow to make sure the code is readable and has good naming functions to easily read it.

+- Testing was done across multiple viewports sizes to ensure responsiveness.

+- Manual testing was constantly conducted to ensure successful deployment across the different platforms.

+- Manual testing for the following functions listed below:

+- Creating an account to enter and view site (Working)

+- Entering details into form and submitting form (Working)

+- Admin Panel that allows the Creating/Updating/Deleting of blog (Working)

+- Allowing users to create/Edit blog/Delete blog (Working)

 # Bugs
 - Main bugs included that when I was not signed into account I could access core page so I had to use login_required decorator to fix that issue. (fixed)